 Article Translations: (Spanish)

 Lead poisoning happens when too much lead gets into the body.
-Lead can enter through the skin, or when a person breathes it in or eats or drinks something contaminated by lead.
-Lead in the body can hurt the brain, kidneys, and other organs.
+In kids, this can happen when they breathe it in or eat or drink something contaminated by lead.
+Lead in the body can cause learning, behavior, and other problems.

 Lead can pass from a mother to her unborn baby.
 If you are pregnant and think you have been exposed to lead or were exposed in the past, talk to your doctor about getting a blood test to check lead levels.

 Many children with lead poisoning have no symptoms.
-But even low-level lead exposure can lead to learning and behavior problems, like trouble paying attention.
+But even a low level of lead in the blood can lead to learning and behavior problems, like trouble paying attention.
 Symptoms of lead poisoning include:

 Rarely, very high lead levels can cause confusion, seizures, coma, and death.

 A simple blood test can diagnose lead poisoning.
-Doctors recommend checking kids for lead at 1 and 2 years old, when they’re most at risk for high lead levels.
+Doctors may do a lead test when kids are 1 and 2 years old during regular checkups.

 The most important part of treatment is preventing more exposure to lead.
 The doctor will ask about the home to try to identify possible sources of lead.
 If a child has lead poisoning, all siblings should be tested.